betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 > “How good is the hold, I can’t see it from the ground?”

-HiddenViaSurface.MotoRisk(-)
+HiddenViaSurface.MoveRisk(-)

 - A ViaSurface which was recently visible from AnteViaPosition is lower Risk than a HiddenViaSurface which isn’t seen until CurrentViaPosition or PostViaPosition.
-    - MotoRisk.HiddenViaSurface(TopOut.TargetSurface > SitStart.StartHold)
+    - MoveRisk.HiddenViaSurface(TopOut.TargetSurface > SitStart.StartHold)

 Hidden ByViaSurfaceSize